Overwhelmed by your chaotic day and sleep-deprived cause your Baby won’t sleep?

 10:30 a.m. – 11:30 a.m.

 Her second nap is usually between 60-90 Minutes.
-Now is the time I can fully focus on my work.
+Now is the time I can fully focus on my blog without any interruptions.

 11:30 a.m. – 02:00 p.m.

-After a quick diaper change and feeding session, she will hang out in her swing while I eat my lunch.
+After a quick diaper change, she will drink her bottle in her baby seat while I eat my lunch.
 Our activity after that depends on the day and the weather.
-Sometimes we have some friends or family over or need to run some errands like grocery shopping.
+Sometimes we have some visitors over or need to run some errands like grocery shopping.
 If not, I love taking her on a long walk in her stroller.

 02:00 p.m. – 03:30 p.m.

-Whenever we take a long walk, she is super tried after we get back home.
+Whenever we take a long walk, she is super tired after we get back home.
 So I lay her down for her last nap of the day which usually is between 60-90 Minutes.
-During that time, I continue to work on my blog.
+During that time, I continue to work on my blog post, create images for Pinterest, and go through my social media.

 03:30 p.m. – 04:30 p.m.